 Intra-band contiguous 2CC CA with 6dB power imbalance is assumed

+FR1 intra-band EN-DC PDSCH demodulation performance requirement with power imbalance

+Intra-band contiguous EN-DC with 6dB power imbalance is assumed.

+Further study whether to introduce intra-band non-contiguous EN-DC requirements and applicable power imbalance level

+Only the NR cell is configured as the weaker power cell and to be tested.

 Requirements for the number of TX ports larger than 8 and up to 32

 Type of requirements: RAN4 should further decide if only PMI and/or CRI reporting needs to defined or both PMI and/or CRI reporting and PDSCH demodulation requirements are needed